-In a project to find out how quickly current propagation practice (cloning from mothers) is reducing the genetic variation of cannabis, researchers find 21 new cannabinoids.
+In a project to find out how quickly current propagation practice (cloning from mothers) is reducing the genetic variation of cannabis, researchers discovered 21 new cannabinoids.

-Science Can’t Agree On How Many Cannabinoids We’ve Already Found
+Science Can’t Agree On How Many Cannabinoids We’ve Already Discovered

 Restrictions on cannabis use have historically hampered cannabinoid science.
 In the US, it’s still extremely challenging to get funding and approval for any study of cannabis at the federal level.
 Even if research teams in legalized states want to explore cannabis in more detail, they risk losing federal funding if they pursue illicit substances without federal validation.
 It’s why the results of the UBC study are so profound; their research is a glimpse into the nuances of strain, the loss of diversity from cultivation, and brand new chemical compounds.

 The 4 Big Takeaways from the UBC Study